nareshbhatia/movie-magic-ai/apps/movie-magic-v0/README.md

 # Movie Magic v0

-These are my notes from implementing Movie Magic using ChatGPT 4o.
+These are my notes from implementing Movie Magic using Vercel's v0.

 ## Development Log

-### Create version 0 of the app in v0
+### Create version 0 in Vercel's v0 environment

-#### Prompt 0 + a hand-sketched wireframe
+#### Prompt 0 + hand-sketched wireframe

 "A movie streaming application called Movie Magic that allows the user to browse and filter movies so they can add them to their watchlist."